Substance Use in Adolescents

 GET THE QUICK FACTS

-Substance use among adolescents ranges from experimentation to severe substance use disorders.
-All substance use, even experimental use, puts adolescents at risk of short-term problems, such as accidents, fights, unwanted sexual activity, and overdose.
-Substance use also interferes with adolescent brain development.
-Adolescents are vulnerable to the effects of substance use and are at increased risk of developing long-term consequences, such as mental health disorders, underachievement in school, a substance use disorder, and higher rates of addiction, if they regularly use alcohol, cannabis (marijuana), nicotine, or other drugs during adolescence.
+Adolescents are vulnerable to the effects of substance use and are at increased risk of developing long-term consequences, such as mental health disorders, underachievement in school, poor functioning in adulthood, and higher rates of addiction, if they regularly use alcohol, cannabis (marijuana), nicotine, or other substances during adolescence.

-(See also Introduction to Problems in Adolescents.)
+(See also Introduction to Health Care Issues in Adolescents.)

 Alcohol Use in Adolescents

-Alcohol use is common and is the substance most often used by adolescents.
-The Monitoring the Future Survey on Drug Use is a long-term study of substance use conducted by the U.S. National Institute on Drug Abuse.
-This survey reported that in 2021 in the United States, 54% of 12th graders had tried alcohol, and 26% had consumed alcohol in the past month and were considered current drinkers.
-About 39% of 12th graders said they had ever been drunk.
 Heavy alcohol use is also common, and nearly 90% of all alcohol consumed by adolescents occurs during a binge.
 A binge is defined as a pattern of alcohol consumption that raises the blood alcohol level to 80 milligrams per deciliter (17.37 millimoles per liter).
 The number of drinks that constitute a binge depends on age and sex and can be as few as 3 drinks within 2 hours for younger adolescent girls.
 However, because adolescents often drink alcohol directly from the bottle or pour their own drinks, a drink for them may be larger than a "standard" drink for adults.
 Binges put adolescents at risk of accidents, injuries, unprotected or unwanted sexual activity, and other unfortunate situations.
 For these reasons, adolescents should be discouraged from drinking.

-Society and the media portray drinking as acceptable, fashionable, or even as a healthful mechanism for managing stress, sadness, or mental health problems.
+In some societies, drinking is portrayed in the media as acceptable, fashionable, or even as a healthful mechanism for managing stress, sadness, or mental health issues.
 Despite these influences, parents can make a difference by conveying clear expectations to their adolescent regarding drinking, setting limits consistently, and monitoring.
 On the other hand, adolescents whose family members drink excessively may think this behavior is acceptable.
-Some adolescents who try alcohol go on to develop an alcohol use disorder.
-Risk factors for developing a disorder include starting drinking at a young age and genetics.
-Adolescents who have a family member with an alcohol use disorder should be made aware of their increased risk.

 Tobacco Use in Adolescents

-Combustible tobacco products are products that need to be burned so they can be consumed, for example, cigarettes, cigars, and hookahs.
+Combustible tobacco products are products that need to be burned so they can be consumed, for example, conventional cigarettes, cigars, and hookahs.
 Rates of combustible tobacco use among adolescents fell dramatically in the 1990s and 2000s and continue to decline.

-The strongest risk factors for adolescent smoking are
+Risk factors for adolescent smoking are

 • Having parents who smoke